 Kayak Fishing in Chesapeake

-Extremely popular and easy to learn, kayak fishing may be limiting when it comes to gear, but thrilling when it comes to execution.
-Live crickets are the perfect bait for landing bountiful bream -- a great fish to catch for first-timers or kids just starting out.
-Perch and both white and black crappie regularly patrol for meals along the Northwest River in the warmer months, while largemouth bass, chain pickerel and catfish top the charts when the waters cool.
-Schooling yellow and white perch also are plentiful in the winter months.
+Chesapeake’s waterways are home to many species of freshwater fish.
+Live crickets are the perfect bait for landing bountiful bream -- a great catch for kids just starting out and longtime anglers that enjoy catching a mess of fish.
+Perch and both white and black crappie regularly patrol for meals along the Northwest River in the warmer months, making for some of the best sport fishing in the area.
+Largemouth bass, chain pickerel, and catfish are big game when the waters cool.
+Schooling yellow and white perch are also plentiful in the winter months.

 Where to Go

 In the heart of the Great Dismal Swamp National Wildlife Refuge, enjoy 3,100 acres of Lake Drummond fishing.
 Crappie, yellow perch, chain pickerel, flier, and bullhead catfish call the lake home.
 Large predatory species like the bowfin and longnose gar will put up a heart-thumping fight if hooked.

 For more Great Dismal Swamp fishing, put in at the Dismal Swamp Canal Trail.
 The canal threads through some of the most unique historical and ecologically significant habitats in the United States.
 Ballahack Boat Ramp provides easy access to launch your small boat, canoe, or kayak.

 Located on the banks of the Northwest River, Northwest River Park and Campground features year-round freshwater fishing in Chesapeake.
 Put in at Lake Lesa to fish for trout, bass, bluegill, crappie, and catfish.
 Or spend the day floating on the Northwest River to catch yellow perch and winter stripers.
 The park provides rentals, or you can bring your own kayak.